kimpro82/My_Practice/README.md

 # R_Plotting_RGB.R (2017.4.14)
 - showing RGB color data' distribution by several methods in R
-- plot3d(), converting on coordinate plane
+- using plot3d(), converting on coordinate plane
 - generating RGB data and using sigmoid function

 # Ganzi.html (2017.4.3)